What is best wood for outdoor furniture?

-You are allowed to make a finish of your choice that suits the environment.
+You can make a finish of your choice that suits the environment.
 As it starts aging, it turns to a beautiful silver-grey color.
 Moisture does not make it crack.
 Less maintenance is required.
 What keeps insects away from cedar are resins that are barely noticeable.
 It is softwood that scratches easily.

 Redwood has an attractive natural color that makes outdoor furniture beautiful.
 The color neither fades off nor changes.
-What makes it durable is the excellent way in which it withstands harsh climatic conditions.
-You do not worry if you chose to make it part of your outdoor furniture.
+What makes it durable is the excellent way it withstands harsh climatic conditions.
+You do not worry if you choose to make it part of your outdoor furniture.

 A coat makes it beautiful.
 It has natural insect and moisture-resistant qualities.
 The softwood requires minimal movement.
 It is resistant to shrinking and warping.
 Heat does not affect redwood.
 An oil-based stain-blocking primer is ideal for redwood.
 A protective sealer makes it stain-free.

 Teak is durable, waterproof, and resistant to sunlight.
+This makes it the best wood for patio furniture.
 It does not attract dirt and is resistant to insects.
 Teak is ideal for boatbuilding.
-That shows the power in protection against water and adverse weather conditions.
+That shows the power of protection against water and adverse weather conditions.
 Although it is not affordable, the features are worth it.

-It ensures you have lasting furniture that does not require an extra cost in maintenance and repair.
+It ensures you have lasting furniture that does not require extra maintenance and repair costs.
 Teak has value for money.
 It is a rot-resistant wood that does not need treatment.
 Due to its high demand, it has been scarce lately.
 Teak takes polish quickly.

 That is what makes it attractive.
 It is for beachside furniture.
 That tells how strong it is.
 No matter how much water gets to the wood, it does not rot.
-Tight grain makes it a strong wood.
+The tight grain makes it a strong wood.
 Workability is one of the strengths of teak wood.

 Oak is strong, durable, and sturdy.
+It is a great hardwood for outdoor furniture.
 The golden-brown color that comes with oak is beautiful, and it matches multiple home designs.
 Although it lasts longer, it requires protective treatment so that it lasts longer.
 It is ideal for garden furniture.
 When not in use, cover the wood furniture.

 Oak is stainable and straight-grained wood that is resistant to decay.
 It splits easily, and there is no need for pre-drilling screw holes for fasteners.
 It has a natural resistance to water and rot.
 To enhance its durability, add paint or oil to the furniture.
 As it ages, it develops a grey color.
 It is ideal for wetlands.
 There is white and red oak.

 White oak needs you to honor its details.
 It has less porosity than red oak.
 That prevents moisture absorption in the end grain.
-A pilot hole has to be drilled to avoid the wood from splitting while driving in screws.
+A pilot hole must be drilled to prevent the wood from splitting while driving in screws.
 It works well with machines.
 The cost depends on cuts.